-Let us suppose that : p = 0.1 (one error every 10 bits, on the average)

-But in order to use the channel (say, a hard-disk) : we want to make sure that during the whole lifecycle of 100 disks there is no more than one error.
+Let us suppose that : p = 0.1 (one error every 10 bits, on the average) But in order to use the channel (say, a hard-disk) : we want to make sure that during the whole lifecycle of 100 disks there is no more than one error.
 E.g. : life period = 10 years.
-And let us suppose that we transfer 1GB every day on the disk :
+And let us suppose that we transfer 1GB every day on the disk : $\Rightarrow P_e < 10^{-15}$ (requested) Two engineering approaches :

-'''

-\Rightarrow P_e < 10^{-15} (requested)

-'''

-Two engineering approaches :

-- 1. Physical aproach : better circuits, lower density, better cooling, increase signal power. . . - 2.
+- 1. Physical aproach : better circuits, lower density, better cooling, increase signal power... - 2.
 System approach : compensate for the bad performances by using the disk in an "intelligent" way

-Add redundancy to the input message and exploit this redundancy when decoding the received message Information theory :
+Information theory (and coding) \Rightarrow system approach (and solutions) Add redundancy to the input message and exploit this redundancy when decoding the received message Information theory :

-Which are the possibilities (and limitations) terms of performance tradeoffs ?
+Which are the possibilities (and limitations) terms of performance tradeoffs?

 \Rightarrow analysis problem

 Coding theory :

-How to build practical error-compensation systems ? \Rightarrow design problem (Cf. analogy with "Systems theory vs Control theory") Analysis problem : - more or less solved for most channels (but not for networks) Design problem :

-- Very difficult in general

-- Solved in a satisfactory way for a subset of problems only.

-Cost of the system approach :

-- performance tradeoff, computational complexity, - loss of real-time characteristics (in some cases).

-Cost of the physical approach : - investment, power (energy). \Rightarrow Tradeoff depends on application contexts Example : (deep space communication) Each dB of coding gain (which allows to reduce power, size \ldots of antennas) leads to decrease in cost of \$80.000.000 for the Deep Space Network! \Rightarrow coding can make "infeasible" projects "feasible"
+How to build practical error-compensation systems? \Rightarrow design problem (Cf. analogy with "Systems theory vs Control theory") Some preliminary remarks Analysis problem : - more or less solved for most channels (but not for networks) Design problam : - Very difficult in general - Solved in a satisfactory way for a subset of problems only.
+Cost of the system approach : - performance tradeoff, computational complexity, - loss of real-time characteristics (in some cases).
+Cost of the physical approach : - investment, power (energy). \Rightarrow Tradeoff depends on application contexts Example : (deep space communication) Each dB of coding gain (which allows to reduce power, size ... of antennas) leads to decrease in cost of \$80.000.000 for the Deep Space Network! \Rightarrow coding can make "infeasible" projects "feasible" Error handling systems

+Austrational redundancy to inter

+(Error concealment : exploits natural redundancy to interpolate "missing values")

+NB:

-(Error concealment : exploits natural redundancy to interpolate "missing values") NB: Error detection with retransmission request is an alternative to error correction, but is not always possible.
+Error detection with retransmission request is an alternative to error correction, but is not always possible.
 In some protocols, error detection merely leads to dropping packets. \Rightarrow We will come back later to the discussion of "error detection and retransmission" versus "forward error correction".
-1. Repetition codes :
+Codes for detecting and/or correcting errors on the binary symmetric channel 1.
+Repetition codes :

-SourceCode00001111 Example of transmission : T = 0010110.
+Example of transmission : T = 0010110.